etopritika/Tanakh/README.md

 4. Bookmark chapters for easy navigation.
 5. Register and sign in to save your bookmarks and personal preferences.
 6. Add comments to verses.
+7. Navigate to the **Calendar** page to explore:
+   - Jewish and Gregorian calendars in sync
+   - Holidays highlighted in both systems
+   - Shabbat times with smart caching logic for optimal performance

 ---